-- © Create a responsive room environment.
+• Create a responsive room environment.
 Classrooms and school libraries should reflect the identities of the children who learn there.
 Think about the posters, flags, images and people featured on your classroom walls.
-Do all your ELL students see themselves in the decor? - Make the curriculum relevant.
+Do all your ELL students see themselves in the decor?

+• Make the curriculum relevant.
 Embed stories, readings and perspectives that focus on history, immigration and community into the units you teach.
+This will create opportunities to bring personal stories to the classroom and show students that their lives are a part of the United States' long history of changing borders and movements of people.

+Solution States Sta

-This will create opportunities to bring personal stories to the classroom and show students that their lives are a part of the United States' long history of changing borders and movements of people. - © Use a variety of teaching modalities.
-Movement, call-and-response, claps, stomps, chants and cheers are all ways to get-and keep-the attention of students who may not understand every word.
-These - approaches also offer opportunities to make memorable connections to the curriculum.
-Graphic organizers, sentence stems, Visual Thinking Strategies and journals are just a few instructional strategies educators can incorporate to make the curriculum more accessible and less intimidating to ELL students. - 2 Familiarize yourself with cultural norms.
+approaches also offer opportunities to make memorable connections to the curriculum.
+Graphic organizers, sentence stems, Visual Thinking Strategies and journals are just a few instructional strategies educators can incorporate to make the curriculum more accessible and less intimidating to ELL students.

+• Familiarize yourself with cultural norms.
 Respect looks different in different parts of the world.
-Don't make assumptions about ELL students without seeking out some information about the messages their behavior may be sending. - © Get to know your students' contextual skills and educational backgrounds.
+Don't make assumptions about ELL students without seeking out some information about the messages their behavior may be sending.

+• Get to know your students' contextual skills and educational backgrounds.
 Educational structures and norms vary from country to country.
 Making assumptions (e.g., that students are used to interacting with printed materials) can impede your instructional relationship.